artidoro/qlora/README.md

 We provide generations for the models described in the paper for both OA and Vicuna queries in the `eval/generations` folder.
 These are intended to foster further research on model evaluation and analysis.

 Can you distinguish ChatGPT from Guanaco?
 Give it a try!
 You can access [the model response Colab here](https://colab.research.google.com/drive/1kK6xasHiav9nhiRUJjPMZb4fAED4qRHb?usp=sharing) comparing ChatGPT and Guanaco 65B on Vicuna prompts.
-Setting the `display_model_names=True` flag and runing on all cells displays the model names.

 ## Evaluation
 We include scripts adapted from the FastChat repo to automatically evaluate model generations using GPT-4.
 We include script for comparisons relative to ChatGPT with scores out of 10 as well as "pairwise comparisons" with three class labeling (win, loose, or tie).
 These are found in the `eval` folder.